amdigital-co-uk/docs-playbook/docs/Delivery-Practices/Build-and-Release/Engineering/Quality-Standards/React-Best-Practises.md

 1. Use async/await for data fetching: Use async/await syntax to fetch data asynchronously from APIs or other sources.
 This can help you avoid callback hell and make your code easier to read and maintain.

 1. Use hooks effectively: Use React hooks like useState and useEffect to manage state and side effects in your components.
 Hooks provide a simple and intuitive API for managing state and can help you avoid class components and the complexities that come with them.
+But remember [you may not always need an effect](https://react.dev/learn/you-might-not-need-an-effect#)

+1. Reuse logic with custom hooks: Extract reusable logic into custom hooks to avoid code duplication and improve the reusability of your components.
+Custom hooks can be used to encapsulate logic related to data fetching, state management, and other common patterns.
+By using custom hooks, you can make your code more modular and easier to test and maintain.
+See [reusing logic with custom hooks](https://react.dev/learn/reusing-logic-with-custom-hooks) for more details.

 1. Use TypeScript generics: Use TypeScript generics to create reusable components and functions that work with a variety of data types.
 Generics provide a way to write type-safe code that can be used in a flexible and scalable way.